Skip to main content

 • Mop function: No, but can transform into a stick vacuum and a hand-held vacuum

 If you have a larger home or one with pets, you may want a more powerful cordless stick vacuum to go along with the robot vacuum.
-However, it’s so convenient to be able to accomplish both tasks in one package, and the design is heavy on the cool factor.
+However, it’s so convenient to accomplish both tasks in one package, and the design is heavy on the cool factor.

-The robot vacuum itself rivals others on the market, even ones that are more expensive.
-The mapping is accurate and the robot follows a logical path to achieve its goal.
-Features like customized cleans, no-go zones, scheduling, and object avoidance, are all appreciated.
+The robot vacuum itself rivals more expensive ones on the market.
+The mapping is accurate, and the robot follows a logical path to achieve its goal.
+Features like customized cleans, no-go zones, scheduling, and object avoidance are all appreciated.

 The cordless stick is a nice-to-have alongside the robot, even if you already own a more powerful cordless stick vacuum.
-For smaller homes and apartments, you might find the Eufy 3-in-1 E20 vacuum the perfect option at an affordable price considering you get three vacuums in one.
+For smaller homes and apartments, the Eufy 3-in-1 E20 vacuum is the perfect option at an affordable price, as it combines three vacuums in one.

 Read our full review of the Eufy Robot Vacuum 3-in-1 E20.